-Leonard Harris, known in the New York City area as an arts and theater critic for the local CBS television affiliate in the ’60s and early ’70s, died of pneumonia in Hartford, Conn., on Sunday.
+Leonard Harris, known in the New York City area as an arts and theater critic for the local CBS television affiliate in the 1960s and early 1970s, died in Hartford, Connecticut, on Sunday.
 Harris was 81.

 Outside of New York, Harris was known for his role as Senator Charles Palantine in Martin Scorsese’s Taxi Driver (1976).
 In the Oscar-nominated drama, Palantine is running for president on a platform of radical social change, at one point sympathizing with Travis Bickle (Robert De Niro), a mentally unbalanced taxi driver-turned-vigilante who wants to rid New York of its “scum and filth.”
 The eventual results aren’t pretty.